The Complete Beginner's Path

 — Fei-Fei Li

-You now understand the path from seeing to acting.
+You now understand the path from seeing to acting — the data flow from camera pixels to motor commands, the engineering choices of action representations and chunking, and the architectural decisions that bridge billion-parameter language models to 7-DOF robot arms.
 VLAs are teaching machines to reach out and touch the world.

 Check: What is the biggest bottleneck for scaling VLAs?